-As a consequence, this resolution on vehicle LCA addresses different types of vehicle use cases and highlights where these require different scope definitions and requirements concerning methodology, quality, reporting, and review.
+As a consequence, this resolution on vehicle LCA addresses different types of vehicle use cases and highlights where these require different scope definitions and requirements concerning methodology and data granularity.

 Use cases and application of Level Concept

 The Level Concept distinguishes four different levels based on the underlying questions of the assessment.
 This could range from “what is the right mobility concept for a city?” to “what is the carbon footprint of a certain vehicle model?”.
 This leads to different requirements for the product system model especially with regard to the upstream life cycle phases in the foreground system (supply chain and vehicle production).

+[Based on the use case and application, the determination of the concept is divided into four levels as follows; Level 1, which assumes that the OEM is in the process of planning a new vehicle, is often determined as the LCA on a hypothetically defined vehicle.

+Level 2 assumes determinations at the stage of product development by OEMs, whereas for specific parts, determinations using primary data are possible.
+Therefore, it is assumed to be used to verify the effects of introducing specific components.

+Level 3 is a situation where primary data exists for parts, etc. of the vehicle in question, where the determination is assumed to be made at the manufacturing stage by the OEM.
+In other words, the primary data can be used for the determination of the basic unit for material production and parts production.

+Where Level 4 assumes that LCA values are determined after the vehicle is actually used, it is possible to determine using primary data for generally all data.]

-In general, everyone who has the necessary data (granularity) available for the respective level / purpose, may conduct an LCA study for this level.
-However, in practice mainly OEMs have access to the bills of material (BOM) which are required as basis of the vehicle models for purposes (levels) 2 to 4.
+In general, every LCA practitioner who has the necessary data (granularity) available for the respective level / purpose, may conduct an LCA study for this level.
+However, in practice mainly OEMs have access to the bills of material (BOM) which are required as basis of the vehicle models for Levels 2 to 4.